Kikobeats/uno-zen/README.md

 $ curl -sSL http://git.io/vcIHr | sh
 ```

+## Setup

-**NOTE:** This theme needs a DOM selector library.
+This theme needs a DOM selector library.
 The library is not provided by the theme.
 Instead, you need to inject from the `Blog Footer` in the `Code injection` of your Ghost installation:

 ```html
 <script type="text/javascript" src="https://code.jquery.com/jquery-1.11.3.min.js"></script>